We work with Derbyshire County Council to produce planning policy guidance for developments that deal with the management of the waste we produce.

 We have now prepared the draft of the Joint Scoping Report for the Sustainability Appraisal of these two Development Plan Documents.

 Following work to gather baseline evidence and consider general ways forward, we have consulted the public, interest groups and industry on a series of questions, called 'Big Choices'.
 People's answers to the questions will help us to make decisions about the important issues on ways forward for the Waste Development Plan Document.

 The consultation reports give background information, including initial estimates of how much waste will be generated over the next 20 years and descriptions of different types of waste treatment.
 The main report asks a series of questions ('Big Choices') which we asked people's views on.

-You can see the reports on Derbyshire County Council's website or in our offices.
-For a paper copy, contact Derbyshire County Council on 01629 539817
+You can see the reports on Derbyshire County Council's website or in the Matlock office.
+For a paper copy, contact Derbyshire County Council on 01629 539817.

 For up to date details of what is going to happen next, including details of further consultations on waste policy planning please visit Derbyshire County Council's website.
-You can also see the latest version of the plan on there
+You can also see the latest version of the plan on the website.

 You can look at the Plan at our offices at the Council House, or at Derbyshire County Council's offices in Matlock.

 If you would like to know more about waste planning, please contact us.